All Episodes

 I don't want there to be any confusion.

-When the Democrat websites get hold of this later today, after listening to the suggestions from another guest that the Republican Party needs to do to win and so forth.
+When the Democrat websites get hold of this later today, after listening to the suggestions from another guest that the Republican Party needs to do to win and so forth, I looked at the guy who made the suggestions and I looked at the avowed socialists and I said, I think it's all academic.

 I think it's over.

-I think I think the things you're talking about are not going to make a hill of beans.
+I think the things you're talking about are not going to make a hill of beans.

 We've lost the culture.

-We have we have the facts don't matter.
+The facts don't matter.

-You're sitting here, you're talking tax policy and this and that, and the vast majority of people voting aren't going to have the slightest idea what you're talking about.
+And the vast majority of people voting aren't going to have the slightest idea what you're talking about.

-They don't care about self-reliance tax policy.
+They don't care about self-reliance, tax policy.

 All they care about is the gravy train continuing.